 Instruction and Reference Services

 As you prepare your courses for the coming semester, please keep in mind that there are a number of ways in which library staff can help your students improve their information literacy skills.
-There are also ways that you can help us.

 Course related instruction

 We are available and willing to provide course-related library instruction within the classroom environment or in the library.
 We will help your students to find information for a specific assignment or in a general subject area using our databases and the web.
-Also, we will familiarize them with the major print resources in your discipline.

 Please contact Lisa Hoff at email@example.com to discuss the session(s).